-The Province has granted an Environmental Assessment Certificate for the Revelstoke 6 project following a decision by the Minister of Environment and Climate Change Strategy and the Minister of Forests, Lands, Natural Resources Operations and Rural Development.
+The Province granted an Environmental Assessment Certificate for the Revelstoke 6 project in November 2018 following a decision by the Minister of Environment and Climate Change Strategy and the Minister of Forests, Lands, Natural Resources Operations and Rural Development.
 The project was reviewed by the provincial Environmental Assessment Office (EAO) under the BC Environmental Assessment Act.
-The environmental review assessed the project's potential to affect: